Modules

 This extension contains the components needed to enable tracing with OpenTelemetry.

-Axon Bill of Materials
+Axon Framework Bill of Materials

 Module Artifact Id Group Id Maven Central

-Axon Bill of Materials
+Base Axon Framework Bill of Materials

 axon-framework-bom